Bhaddar: History

 Bhaddar is an old village.
-There is evidence that this town was established in the 14th century.
+There is evidence that it was established in the 14th century.
 Before the independence of Pakistan in 1947, Muslims, Hindus, and Sikhs used to live here in harmony.
 There are still the ruins of pre-independence buildings here.

 Demography

-The population of Bhaddar is estimated to be 5000 plus and belong to the Bhaddar clan of Jatts.
+The population of Bhaddar is estimated to be in excess of 5,000 and consists mainly of the Bhaddar clan of Jatts.
 The population is 98.21% Muslim majority.